 When you sell products that are relatively easy and cheap to create, you stand a greater chance of turning a decent project.
 Selling products that are expensive and time-consuming to manufacture means it’s much harder to make a profit on them.
 You won’t find as good of a deal on wholesale pricing, and there won’t be as good of a markup when you go to sell it.
 That means less profit for you and possibly more hassle than it’s worth!

 This tool can help you narrow down some of the top sellers in multiple categories.
 By following trends, you can find products that are hot sellers and even sometimes get ahead of the curve when putting them out onto the market.
 If you manage to become a seller of these products before others, your chances of profiting increase.

 Finding products to sell items in the Amazon marketplace isn’t rocket science.
 It does require some due diligence though.
-Once you find the right products, you need to pick your price, find a supplier, create and optimize each product listing, and keep up ongoing management.
+Once you find the right products, you need to pick your price, find a supplier, create an Amazon listing optimization strategy, and keep up ongoing management.
 If you really want to take your business to the next level, you’ll consider enrolling in the Amazon Affiliate Program or Amazon Early Reviewer Program.
 Remember, in any business you get out of it, what you put into it.
 Going into the Amazon FBA Program thinking you’ll make some easy money is probably not realistic.
 While there is easy money to be made, the reality is that you have to do some work to get there.
 When you do the work, the potential payoffs are fantastic.